vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-This iOS app showcases selected work of current and former members of amateur photography clubs.
+This iOS app showcases selected work of current (and optionally former) members of amateur photography clubs.
 It thus serves as a more-or-less permanent or gallery of the photographer's work.

 The app originally supported a _single_ photo club in Waalre in the Netherlands.
 Since version 2.0, the app is stepwise being adapted to support _multiple_ photo clubs.
 This enables a user to view photos from multiple clubs without the hassle of having to find each club's website or finding the way within each of these websites.
 To stress this scope change, the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.</p>